Belantamab Exhibits Rapid/Prolonged Plasmablast Cell Reduction in Myeloma

 Data revealed that plasmablast levels were reduced by almost 100% following the initial dose for all evaluable patients (n = 5) in the 900- and 2000-mg cohorts.
 Additionally, 4 of 5 patients maintained this level, displaying mechanism of action activity at these dose levels.
 Moreover, no patients treated with 300 mg of belantamab were evaluable for plasmablast level reduction.

-“Belantamab demonstrated promising single-agent activity and a favorable safety profile, with no dose-limiting toxicities (DLTs), treatment-related adverse events [TRAEs] leading to discontinuation, or belantamab-related grade [2 or higher] corneal events.
-Ocular events were incidental findings and not related to belantamab,” Hang Quach, MBBS, FRACP, FRCPA, MD, professor of Hematology at the University of Melbourne, and departmental head of Clinical Hematology and Clinical Hematology Research at St. Vincent’s Hospital Melbourne, said in the presentation on the study findings.
-“Promising preliminary clinical activity was observed, with durable responses reported across dose levels in this difficult to treat triple class-exposed/refractory population.”
+“Belantamab demonstrated promising single-agent activity and a favorable safety profile, with no dose-limiting toxicities, treatment-related adverse events [TRAEs] leading to discontinuation, or belantamab-related grade [2 or higher] corneal events.
+Ocular events were incidental findings and not related to belantamab,” Hang Quach, MD, MBBS, FRACP, FRCPA, professor of hematology at the University of Melbourne and departmental head of clinical hematology and clinical hematology research at St Vincent’s Hospital Melbourne, said in the presentation on the study findings.
+“Promising preliminary clinical activity was observed, with durable responses reported across dose levels in this difficult-to-treat triple class–exposed/refractory population.”

-Patients 18 years and older with histologically or cytologically confirmed multiple myeloma, who received at least 3 prior lines of therapy, including an immunomodulatory agent, proteasome inhibitor, and an anti-CD38 monoclonal antibody, and an ECOG performance status of 0 to 2, were assigned to receive escalating doses of belantamab on days 1 and 15 of each 28-day cycle.
-Treatment continued until disease progression, and patients who relapsed with belantamab had the option to be treated with belantamab mafodotin-blmf (Blenrep) in the part 1b portion of the trial.
+Patients 18 years or older with histologically or cytologically confirmed multiple myeloma who received at least 3 prior lines of therapy, including an immunomodulatory agent, proteasome inhibitor, and an anti-CD38 monoclonal antibody, and an ECOG performance status of 0 to 2 were assigned to receive escalating doses of belantamab on days 1 and 15 of each 28-day cycle.
+Treatment continued until disease progression, and patients who experienced relapse with belantamab had the option to be treated with belantamab mafodotin-blmf (Blenrep) in the part 1b portion of the trial.
 The data cutoff date was February 22, 2025.

 The DREAMM-20 study sought to assess the safety, tolerability, and clinical activity of an unconjugated belantamab antibody in the aforementioned patient populations.

-Among the 18 patients treated in the study, 50% were women, and the median age was 76.0 years (range, 42-86).
-Patients primarily had International Staging System (ISS) stage I disease (50%), an absence of extramedullary disease (83%), and high-risk cytogenetics (56%).
-The median number of prior lines of therapy was 4.5 (range, 3-18), 94% of patients were triple class exposed, and 6% were penta refractory.
+Among the 18 patients treated in the study, 50% were women and the median age was 76.0 years (range, 42-86).
+Patients primarily had International Staging System stage I disease (50%), an absence of extramedullary disease (83%), and high-risk cytogenetics (56%).
+The median number of prior lines of therapy was 4.5 (range, 3-18), 94% of patients had triple class–exposed disease, and 6% had penta-refractory disease.

-The most common TRAEs that occurred across all dose levels included infusion-related reactions (22%), neutrophil count decreased (22%), anemia (17%), blurry vision (11%), and platelet count decreased (11%).
-Additionally, the most common grade 3 or higher AEs included neutrophil count decreased and anemia (both 22%).
-In total, 6 serious AEs occurred, with 1 related to treatment in the 2000 mg cohort; no fatal AEs were reported.
+The most common TRAEs that occurred across all dose levels included infusion-related reactions (22%), neutrophil count decrease (22%), anemia (17%), blurry vision (11%), and platelet count decrease (11%).
+Additionally, the most common grade 3 or higher AEs included neutrophil count decrease and anemia (both 22%).
+In total, 6 serious AEs occurred, with 1 related to treatment in the 2000-mg cohort; no fatal AEs were reported.

 Reference

 Quach H, Augustson B, Barton L, et al. Belantamab for the treatment of multiple myeloma: results from part 1 of the first-in-human phase 1/2 DREAMM-20 trial.
-Presented at the 22nd Annual International Myeloma Society Meeting and Exposition; September 17-20, 2025; Toronto, Canada.
+Abstract presented at: 22nd International Myeloma Society Annual Meeting; September 17-20, 2025; Toronto, ON, Canada.
 Abstract OA-56.

 Newsletter